course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 There is no need to learn a catalog of symbols and their meanings.
 This also eliminates the need for a legend.
 Only the number is marked on the map itself.
-Even if I don't know Braille (or only slowly), I can utilize the numbers as tactile symbols.
+Even if I can't read Braille (or with less proficiency), I can utilize the numbers as tactile symbols.

-The map does not have raised profile lettering, but at least a sighted companion can tell you the meaning of the numbers, and you can then locate them yourself on the map.
+The map does not have raised lettering, but at least a sighted companion can tell you the meaning of the numbers, and you can then locate them yourself on the map.
-The companion could also be a cell phone and a multimodal LLM.[^3]
+The companion could also be a phone and a multimodal LLM.[^3]

 On the one hand, the legend has remained compact, but on the other hand, this does not work for everyone.
-Ultimately, the inclusion of large and/or raised profile lettering is a somewhat annoying conflict between advantages and disadvantages.
+Ultimately, the inclusion of large and/or raised lettering is a somewhat annoying conflict between advantages and disadvantages.

-All in all, however, I consider this to be an implementation whose features I find quite appealing.[^4]
+All in all, however, I consider this to be an implementation whose features I find appealing in many aspects.[^4]

 # Design (Now for real)